-In the event that course faculty are not able to make it in due to weather, the Office of Curriculum Services will send a message via e-mail, post an announcement on MyCourses and on the door of the appropriate classroom.
+In the event that course faculty are not able to make it in due to weather, the Office of Curriculum Services will send a message via e-mail, post an announcement on MyCourses and Canvas, and/or on the door of the appropriate classroom.

 If the emergency situation is inclement weather, all students at clinical sites are responsible for contacting and following the reporting instructions of their site or clerkship director.
 Students must use their own discretion regarding the safety of travel to their clinical site.